JakeDongwanKang/2800-202210-BBY15/README.md

     Users can create posts to announce weather locations in their area, potential safe shelters, track supplies or if the user needs help evacuating.
     Users can upload images in their posts.
 Users can also edit/ delete their posts, add/delete images to their posts later.
 We also provide admin privileges including user management, admin management, and post management.

-- How our repo is organized
+- How our repo is organized?
+We have two main folders:
-* App - that holds all html files and images.
+    * App - that holds all of the static resources html files and images (avatars and post images that imports by users).
     * Public - that holds all of the static resources such as assets, css, and javascript files.

 ## Test Plan
 - Tests on the website were done by checking database values after logins and registrations.